Lenx-Finance/.github/profile/README.md

 - **Ethereum Virtual Machine (EVM)**: The backbone of our DeFi ecosystem, enabling smart contract execution and interoperability.
 - **Solidity**: Our smart contracts are built with Solidity, ensuring security and efficiency.
-- **Zetachain**: Our unique blockchain that facilitates interoperability with non-smart contract blockchains.
+- **Zetachain**: Our home blockchain that facilitates interoperability with non-smart contract blockchains.
 - **Cosmos**: A key component in our cross-chain infrastructure.
 - **Next.js**: For building efficient and responsive user interfaces.